Real-Time Execution of Action Chunking Flow Policies

-Let $\ba_{t' | t}$ denote the $(t' - t)$-th action of chunk $\bA_t$, generated from observing $\bo_t$.
-If $\bA_0$ is currently executing, and we wish to switch chunks at step $j$, then an asynchronous algorithm must start inference at $j - d$.
-However, since the policy cannot know what will happen between steps $j - d$ and $j$ while generating $\bA_{j-d}$, the transition point between $\ba_{j - 1 | 0}$ and $\ba_{j | j-d}$ may be arbitrarily discontinuous and out-of-distribution.
+We define $d := \lfloor \delta / \Delta t \rfloor$ and call this quantity the \textit{inference delay}, corresponding to number of controller timesteps between when $\bo_t$ is received and when $\bA_t$ is available.\footnote{For simplicity, we do not consider delays or synchronization issues at the sub-timestep level; we assume that the environment or lower-level controller provides $\bo_t$ at the same instant that $\ba_{t-1}$ is consumed.} Let $\ba_{t' | t}$ denote the $(t' - t)$-th action of chunk $\bA_t$, generated from observing $\bo_t$.
+If $\bA_0$ is currently executing, and we desire an execution horizon of $s$, then an asynchronous algorithm must start inference at $s - d$.
+So long as $d \leq H - s$, then this strategy will satisfy the real-time constraint and guarantee that an action is always available when it is needed.
+However, since the policy cannot know what will happen between steps $s - d$ and $s$ while generating $\bA_{s-d}$, the transition point between $\ba_{s - 1 | 0}$ and $\ba_{s | s-d}$ may be arbitrarily discontinuous and out-of-distribution.
 Similar to a too-short execution horizon, this strategy leads to jerky behavior that is worsened dramatically with higher delays; see Figure~\ref{fig:bifurcation}.